-Evaluation of current meteorological and hydrological drought and its future forecast in the Tajan watershed
+Evaluation of present meteorological and hydrological drought and its future forecast in the Tajan Watershed

 Document Type : Research/Original/Regular Article